estark37/estark37.github.io/_posts/2021-02-01-padding-partitioning-oracles-and-another-hot-take-on-pakes.md

 padded to a multiple of 16 bytes, with some well-defined and reversible padding scheme.
 One example of a padding scheme is to fill in the padding bytes with the length of the padding.
-In this scheme, a message of length 60 bytes will be padded with 4 bytes set to the value `0x04`.
+In this scheme, a message of length 60 bytes will be padded with 4 bytes set to the value `0x04`, so that the ciphertext is an even 16 x 4 = 64 bytes long.

 When implementing cryptographic algorithms, it’s easy to accidentally provide a padding oracle to attackers.
 The oracle often comes from a timing side-channel,